sadiejay/netlify-team-questions/README.md

 - What experience and skills are a must-have immediately?
 ### 🗣 Communication:
 - How often do you have meetings?
 Are there any scheduled/standing meetings?
-- How often do you pair program?
+- How often do you pair (or mob 👀) program?
 - As a remote team, what project management tools do you use to collaborate and manage processes?
   - How do they work together and ensure good communication and collaboration?
 ### 🥳 General:
-- What do you like about working here?
+- What do you like about working at Netlify?
+- Greatest accomplishment since starting at the company?

 <br>
 <br>
 <br>

 ## Relevent (maybe?)
 About Me
-- Here are some links to somethings I've done that I'm hoping is relevent to the role!
+- Here are some relevent (I hope) things about me!

 ### ✨ Spoke at Hacktoberfest Demo with Call For Code IBM